davoweb3/Rezy-Fantom/README.md

 ------------Backend Side------------------------------
 1) A backend and a middleware that connects to frontend user interface and manage all QR readings and executes the PET tokens minting to the wallets.
-2) A remote LAMP server that executes a simple database , this database changes the state 0 to 1 and viceversa everytime a succesful scaning is made
+2) A remote LAMP server that executes a simple database , this database changes the state 0 to 1 and viceversa everytime a succesful scaning is made ( THIS IS ONLY FOR TURN ON AND OFF A LED, in further versions a Servomotor will open and close a Lid)
 3) A thirdweb API that connects using thirdweb SDK ( This calls a minting fuction )
 4) 2 ERC20 smartcontracts fromThirdWeb that represents PET and fUSD tokens , another contract forked from fantom for exchanging PET for fUSD tokens in 1 :1 ratio.